ywaki-econ/ywaki-econ.github.io/_pages/research.md

 <hr>

 ## Working Papers
+* "Commitment vs. Flexibility in New Keynesian Models," draft coming soon.
 * [**"Generational War on Inflation: Optimal Inflation Rates for the Young and the Old,"**](https://www.dallasfed.org/~/media/documents/institute/wpapers/2019/0372.pdf) with Ippei Fujiwara and Shunsuke Hori.
   * The Federal Reserve Bank of Dallas Globalization Institute Working Paper No. 372.
 * [**"Computing Dynamic Optimal Mechanisms When Hidden Types Are Markov,"**](/files/Fukushima_Waki.pdf) with Kenichi Fukushima, 2011.